 There are reliable ATMs in Puerto Natales to pull out cash and although all the refugios along the way take credit cards the catamaran is cash only.
 Sometimes the credit machine is down at the refugios as well so it is better to have a few Pesos Chilenos with you.

-9. Grab snacks and things before your trek at a grocery store
+9. Grab snacks and things before the W Trek at a grocery store

 We brought almonds, dried fruit, dark chocolate, and gummy worms.
 Check out Supermercado Unimarc, there is a dried goods stand at the front door.
-Full board won't leave you hungry but it's nice to have a few snacks of choice to lift your spirits after a hard day.
+Full board won't leave you hungry, but it's nice to have a few snacks of choice to after a hard day of hiking.
 Bonus: there is a snack store that sells very tasty pizza cones inside the supermarket!
 Just try one.

 Also consider bringing a roll of toilet paper and make sure to keep it in a plastic bag to keep it dry.
 All the toilets at the refugios had toilet paper but some do not replenish it fast enough so by the end of the day you're... shit out of luck.